Welcome to Christian Forums, a forum to discuss Christianity in a friendly surrounding.

 Well my sister started going to an RC prayer group, and she tried hard to get me to come.
 I did, and I felt that it was a real waste of time.
 She got me to go to another, and another, until finally I started listening to what the other people were saying, and after listening for a while, I decided to start cooperating with God, and with His plan of salvation for me.
 Thirty-nine years later, and I am still doing my best to cooperate with him, listen to Him, and try to follow what he says in his Word.

-About fifteen years ago, I was tonsured a Rassaphore Monk, and I have been living a monastic life ever since.
+About twenty years ago, I was tonsured a Rassaphore Monk, and I have been living a monastic life ever since.

 SignatureBlessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.
 Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you.
 Mt 5:11-12